Xstudios2019/Project-X/README.md

 This is the repository for Project X, a hub for iInfinity#1166's projects.

 The projects will be but not limited to GUIs, scripts and other stuff.

+Thank you Megumu for obfuscating my GUI for me.